chiggyb/QuizMasters/README.md

 Objective

 •	Create and host a Quizmaster Website.
 Website will have different categories to take up the quiz.
-For example: Technology, Entertainment, Politics etc.
+For example: Technology, Entertainment, Politics, etc.

-•	User Can Host a custom built quiz only for those who are authorized to take it.
+•	User can host a custom built quiz only for those who are authorized to take it.

 • The quiz will be judged on the number of correct answers given in the lowest amount of time.